izzat1496/EMBEDDED-SYSTEM/Assignment/README.md

 # Improvement can be made:

-instead on using servo, better to use 5V push and pull selonoid electromagnetic.
+instead on using servo, better to use 5V push and pull selonoid electromagnetic which cost around the same as the TowerPro sg90 micro servo.

 need a direct power supply instead of battery to maintain performance.